4.1 Week 4 Introduction

 You will look at the background to MOOCs, the learner perspective and also compare different MOOCs.

-Such open courses make a virtue of people being connected and networked, and without the formal support of a lecturer or tutor, this peer support becomes important.
+Such open courses make a virtue of people being connected and networked.
+MOOCs generally provide only limited formal support from lecturers or tutors, so this peer support becomes more important.
 So the last activity in this week will look at what is called the personal learning network.